jondubois/proper-skip-list/README.md

 - **`maxKey()`**: Get the highest key in the list.
 - **`minValue()`**: Get the value stored at the lowest key in the list.
 - **`maxValue()`**: Get the value stored at the highest key in the list.
-- **`deleteSegment(fromKey, toKey, deleteLeft, deleteRight)`**: Delete multiple entries with a single operation.
+- **`deleteRange(fromKey, toKey, deleteLeft, deleteRight)`**: Delete multiple entries with a single operation.
 The `fromKey` argument specifies the starting key in the range does not need to have an exact match in the list.
 The `toKey` argument is the end key, it also does not need to have an exact match.
 The `deleteLeft` argument can be used to specify whether or not the value at `fromKey` should also be deleted if found.
 The `deleteRight` argument argument can be used to specify whether or not the value at `toKey` should also be deleted if found.
 By default, only the in-between values will be deleted.
 If `fromKey` is null, it will delete from the beginning of the skip list.
 If `fromKey` is null, it will delete until the end of the skip list.
 - **`clear`**: Empty/reset the skip list.

 ### Properties